-Adults are often overwhelmed by too much environmental stimuli (e.g. background noise, more than one person talking at a time, side conversations, reading and listening at the same time).
+Adults are often overwhelmed by too many environmental stimuli (e.g. background noise, more than one person talking at a time, side conversations, reading and listening at the same time).
 Many people also have specific sensitivities to their environment such as certain fabrics they cannot wear, and food they cannot tolerate, etc.

 Many adults with dyslexia see themselves as more emotionally sensitive than other people.
 In its most extreme form, high levels of emotional sensitivity are both a blessing and a weakness.
-The positive features of this trait helps adults build meaningful relationships with others.
+The positive features of this trait help adults build meaningful relationships with others.
 They are often very intuitive and in tune with both their own and other people's emotions.
-However, this strength also serves as weakness due to its propensity to overwhelm the individual.
+However, this strength also serves as a weakness due to its propensity to overwhelm the individual.

 Emotional difficulties occur when they are unable to cope with the onslaught of emotions they are feeling.
-Many adults also possess a strong sense of justice which often serves as a double edged sword.
+Many adults also possess a strong sense of justice which often serves as a double-edged sword.
 On the one hand, it is refreshing to behold the passion of many of these individuals in their fight to overcome injustice.
 While on the other hand, this very passion, when it crosses the line into aggression, can cause social rejection and or emotional overload.
 Often the individual may be unaware that their behaviour has turned aggressive as they only wish to make their point of view known and have others understand it.
 This type of overreaction is not a purposeful attempt to hurt anybody.
 It is more likely to be caused by difficulty with monitoring emotions and consequent behaviour.

 Dyslexia has a tremendous impact on the family in a variety of ways and one of the most obvious is sibling rivalry.
-Non-dyslexic children often feel jealous of the dyslexic child, who gets the majority of the parents attention, time and money.
-Ironically, the dyslexic child does not want this attention and thus increases the chances that he or she will act negatively against the achieving children in the family.
+Non-dyslexic children often feel jealous of the dyslexic child, who gets the majority of the parent's attention, time and money.
+Ironically, the dyslexic child does not want this attention and thus increases the chances that he or she will act negatively against achieving children in the family.

 In addition, specific developmental dyslexia runs in families.
 This means that one or both of the child's parents may have had similar school problems.
 When faced with a child who is having school problems dyslexic parents may react in one of two ways.
 They may deny the existence of dyslexia and consider that if the child would just work harder, they would succeed.
 Alternatively, the parents may relive their failures and frustrations through their child's school experience which brings back powerful and terrifying emotions which impedes their parenting skills.